-The Acro Slate roof bracket is a shear necessity if you are setting up staging on a slate roof.
+Slate Brackets – Qualcraft is the manufacturer of a slate roof bracket which is commonly used for staging a slate roof.
 The tongue portion hooks onto a roofing nail (at least a 16 penny nail, 3 1/2″) and then 2 more are then used to secure the bracket.
+A lot of weight will be put on these brackets so this securing it properly is essential.
 Make sure the lock is engaged!
-Since these brackets have potential to hold a lot of weight, take the installation process seriously.
 These brackets allow a 2″x 10″ to be inserted between the brackets and allow access to the roof.
 Always secure the plank to the bracket with a nail or screw.
 Video provide by Joe Jenkins and the Slate Roof Warehouse.

-There are a few slate rippers available for purchase, but once you try the Stortz 84-a Ripper, you wont care about the others.
-The Stortz ripper has a thin spring steel blade which is optimal for removing tiles without breaking the adjacent slates.
+Stortz Slate Ripper – Once you have the ability to access the roof, it’s time to remove the broken slates.
+The ripper is the best way to achieve this.
+A thin, strong blade are the desired qualities.
+If a ripper is too thick, it can break adjoining slates.
 The Stortz ripper is a one piece forging which has superior strength to a welded ripper.
-Once the ripper is slid under the broken slate, the ears hook onto the nail and hammering back on the ripper’s handle will remove the nails, without cutting them, to allow the slate to be removed.
+The flex is also important as a rigid blade can do more damage than good.
+Once the ripper is slid under the broken slate, the ears hook onto the nail and hammering back on the ripper’s handle will remove the nails to allow the slate to be removed.

 Another method for holding replacement slates in place is the nail and bib method.
 Most prefer the slate hook method because nails can damage other slate and bibs can fall out or rust.
 A slate hook also costs much less than a copper bib.